hackforla/design-systems/.github/ISSUE_TEMPLATE/1-onboarding.md

 - [ ] [Picking Parts, Products & People](https://medium.com/eightshapes-llc/picking-parts-products-people-a06721e81742)

 # Role-specific tasks
 If your role is one of the following, complete the tasks for that role.
+(You may delete the other tasks that don't apply.)
-- [ ] Delete the other tasks that don't apply
+- [ ] Once you're completely done, comment on this issue and @ the PM or your team lead.

 ### Role: Design
 - [ ] Follow the [experience profile guide](https://docs.google.com/presentation/d/1YK7HAiW8-XPI57G8LfY2dgjxN7JknTE0262mhcvhLhQ/edit#slide=id.p) to create an experience profile on the [experience board](https://github.com/hackforla/UI-UX/projects/5).
 As you learn new research or design skills, you can use the profile to track your progress.